adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 If you don't like it, feel free not to use it, or take the bits and pieces that you do like&mdash;please tell me though what didn't work and why, as i'd love to know more so that we can learn together.

+## Isn't this the same as [insert methodology here]?

+These guides are the result of building many different types of websites and have been influenced by many experiences and the many people I have worked with.

+With that said, I think it bares most resemblance to BEM and ECSS, so if you're using those or any other methodology that works for you, stick with it.
+These guides will be here if and when required.

 ## Why must I prefix components with the module name?

 Good question.
 I actually used to write components without the prefix too but ran into problems...